How are nightmares treated?

 - Tell your child to call you if the family he is visiting is showing scary movies.

-Why choose Children’s Hospital Colorado for your child’s nightmares?
+Why choose Children's Colorado for your child's nightmares?

-The Children’s Colorado Sleep Team is an excellent resource for treating children and adolescents with sleep disorders.
+The Children's Colorado Sleep Center is an excellent resource for treating children and adolescents with sleep disorders.
 Our providers are known internationally for their expertise in sleep research and sleep treatments.
-Our team is made up of sleep specialists trained in different aspects of sleep treatments, including sleep physicians who specialize in children’s breathing issues and children’s ear-nose-and throat problems, a sleep-specialized psychologist, two sleep-specialized nurse practitioners, a sleep-specialized respiratory therapist and a dedicated sleep nurse.
+Our team is made up of sleep specialists trained in different aspects of sleep treatments, including sleep physicians who specialize in children's breathing and ear, nose and throat problems, a sleep-specialized psychologist, two sleep-specialized nurse practitioners, a sleep-specialized respiratory therapist and a dedicated sleep nurse.

 Our sleep psychologist is specifically trained in helping families and children who suffer from recurring, disruptive nightmares.
 Using the techniques listed above, as well as other cognitive behavioral strategies, we help children learn to calm their own fears and get the restive sleep they need to support development.